 Travel insurance: Yes, you need this.
 I always recommend purchasing travel insurance before your trip.
 You never know what might happen (flight delays, lost baggage, illness), and travel insurance definitely helps with all of those unfortunate unexpectancies.

-I highly recommend the company World Nomads and always buy a short term plan (depending on how many days/weeks we’ll be away) before we leave for any trip!
+I highly recommend the companies World Nomads and SafetyWing (the latter including C0VID coverage) and ALWAYS buy a short term plan (depending on how many days/weeks we’ll be away) before we leave for any trip!

 Even if you don’t end up using it, peace of mind is 100% worth it in my opinion.
 Find plan options and pricing here (and at only a few bucks a day, there’s no excuse not to!)
 I always say, if you can’t afford travel insurance, you can’t afford your trip.
 It’s that easy.